adamhl8/dataviewjs-habit-tracker/README.md

 This assumes you're using the built-in Daily notes plugin.

 - In your daily notes template, add habits (as tasks) under a header named "Habits".
+  - You can also add a `#habit` tag to your tasks in addition to or instead of the header.
 - Paste the [dataviewjs snippet](https://github.com/adamhl8/dataviewjs-habits-tracker/blob/main/dataviewjs.js) in a dataviewjs code block in your template.

 ````